Has-A Relationship in Java

 }

-Look at the above figure where an object of class Address is created as a data member inside another class Person.
-This relationship is known as Has-A relationship.
+In the above code, an object of class Address is declared as a data member inside another class Person.
+Therefore, this relationship is known as a Has-A relationship.

 An example of Has-A Relationship in Java

-2. We know that a CPU is part of the computer.
+We know that a CPU is an essential part of the computer.
 We can also rephrase this relationship as “A computer has a CPU”.
 Does the existence of CPU outside a computer make any sense?

 The answer is no. The existence of a CPU makes sense only within the computer.
-So, a computer and CPU represent the whole-part relationship.
+This is a stronger Has-A relationship and is a good example of composition.

 public class CPU {